 This second three-year phase of LFG’s Land Access Project brings together over 40 collaborating organizations, agencies and individual experts to continue regional collaboration on farmland access, transfer and tenure.
 The project takes a comprehensive, systems approach to improve programs and policies around land access and transfer in each New England state.
 Project teams and partners will work with established and transitioning farmers, landowners, conservation organizations, service providers, communities and policymakers.

-In Connecticut, nearly one-third of the farms and farmland are owned and managed by farmers at or beyond retirement age, 65 years and older, and that number is growing with 56% of Connecticut’s principle farm operators aged 45 to 64 who will be facing their own succession challenges in the next couple decades.
+In Connecticut, nearly one-third of the farms and farmland are owned and managed by farmers at or beyond retirement age, 65 years and older, and that number is growing with 56% of Connecticut’s principal farm operators aged 45 to 64 who will be facing their own succession challenges in the next couple decades.
 Many aging farmers are without an identified successor.
-Less than 10% of Connecticut farmland is owned or leased by next generation farmers.
+Less than 10% of Connecticut farmland is owned or leased by next-generation farmers.
 (US Census of Agriculture) What these farmers do with their land and other farm assets as they exit farming will shape Connecticut’s agricultural landscape for generations to come.
-The Land Access Project will help farmers access land to start or grow their farms and to support established farmers to transfer their farms to next generation farmers.
+The Land Access Project will help farmers access land to start or grow their farms and to support established farmers to transfer their farms to next-generation farmers.

 “It is exciting for us and for the state of Connecticut,” says Rachel Murray, farmer (Roxbury) and CT Field Agent of Land For Good.
 “It opens the door to the possibility of working with more farm seekers to get them onto secure farmland, working with private landowners and conservation groups like Land Trusts to make this land available for farmers looking to start or expand their farm business,” explains Murray.
 “We’ll also be increasing awareness and education in Connecticut about the importance of affordable and accessible farmland for the local economy, food system, and overall sustainable future for the state.”